UBC-MOAD/docs/python_packaging/pkg_structure.rst

 --------------------------

 The package code sub-directory is where the Python modules that are the package code are stored.
-Its name is the package name that is used in :kbd:`import` statements.
+Its name is the package name that is used in ``import`` statements.
 In the the `rpn-to-gemlam tool`_ package the package sub-directory is named :file:`rpn_to_gemlam`.

-Because the package name is used in :kbd:`import` statements it must follow the rules that Python imposes on module names:
+Because the package name is used in ``import`` statements it must follow the rules that Python imposes on module names:

 * contain only letters,
   numbers,